AravandiSreenija/trip_records/README.md

 Update the mongoURI variable in server.js with your actual MongoDB connection string.
 Ensure your MongoDB server is running and the database (records_data) with the trip_records collection exists.
 Replace the placeholder schema (tripSchema) in server.js with your actual schema if it differs.
-(Optional) Create a frontend application (e.g., using HTML, CSS, and JavaScript) to interact with the API.
+(Optional) Create a frontend application (e.g., using HTML and CSS) to interact with the API.

 <h2>Usage:</h2>